Quick Answer: Why is I-95 through Richmond so dangerous for truck accidents?

 What is Virginia’s contributory negligence rule and how does it affect my case?

 Virginia follows a “pure contributory negligence” rule, which is one of the harshest in the nation.
-If you’re found to be even 1% at fault for the accident, the defense will argue that you are completely barred from recovering any damages.
+If you’re found to be even 1% at fault for the accident, the defense will argue that you are completely barred from recovering anything.
 This is why truck accident cases in Virginia require an attorney who can aggressively counter any attempts by the defense to shift blame to you.
 The rules are different in trucking cases.
-Trucking companies often try to argue that you were speeding, following too closely, or failed to take evasive action—even when their driver caused the crash.

 How much is my I-95 truck accident case worth?